Week 18: Applications and implications (Forest Fairy planning)

 Ethical lines I will not cross

 I will not ship bleak or manipulative companion content.
 No scare alerts like “your plant is heartbroken”; no “plant crying” stories from random sensor noise; no disaster plots from uncertain readings.
-Companionship should be warm and actionable, e.g. “light is low today, try moving the pot closer to the window,” not extra anxiety for someone already lonely.
+Companionship should be warm and useful, e.g. “light is low today, try moving the pot closer to the window,” not extra anxiety for someone already lonely.

 The robot must not sound more human than the evidence allows.
 SR09 bounds the base; manual and cruise demos avoid knocking the pot or catching cables. v2 cloud voice is in use; no extra fixed disclaimer string beyond that choice.